We’ve carefully crafted our roles so we consistently meet the unique needs of every client

 “It’s a joy working with a team of professionals dedicated to providing world-class service and enriching the lives of our clients.”

 As the Marketing Strategist, I am our firm’s lead communicator.
 I help plan our client events and am responsible for the management of our website, the Envisionary newsletter, email and print communications.
-I oversee our brand and ensure Lee Stoerzinger, Inc. is a thoughtful, contributing part of the community.
+I oversee our brand and ensure Lee Stoerzinger Wealth Management is a thoughtful contributor to our community.

 I’ve spent my entire 20+ year career working in marketing.
 I’ve worked for big Fortune 500 companies, small start-up companies and also non-profits.
 I’ve experienced working on the agency-side of marketing as well as the client-side.
 In every position, I have expanded my knowledge and grown both personally and professionally.
 Through it all, what I've come to understand is the most important part of any position is the people you surround yourself with.
 And that’s what drew me to Lee Stoerzinger, Inc. The team here really cares about our clients and helping them achieve their goals.
 It’s so rewarding to be a part of a team that puts people first.

 I was the neighborhood babysitter for most of my junior-high and high-school years.
 I worked evenings, weekends and summers for most of my teen life.
 By the time I was twelve I had made, and saved, enough money to warrant my own checking account.
 My dad worked at a bank and was able to get me a checking account with an ATM card (cutting edge at the time) before I was technically old enough to have one.
 I was so proud of the money I earned, saving some, and spending the rest on clothes, CDs and the food court at the mall.